 Learn New Skills and Take Online Courses

 Surprisingly, it seemed that the experience and knowledge of most candidates I interviewed were limited to the work you do at the office and nothing beyond – No further learning, training, or courses outside the job responsibility.
 As a result, there was no real reason you can stand out amongst others who do a similar job There are several free online courses available.
 I have been learning Digital Marketing since March this year and still learning – 90 minutes of learning daily.
 I did a lot of reading on savings and investment, I realized that knowing about saving and investing, became a life requirement - The "Rich Dad, Poor Dad" series was very informative.
 I read about people's experts in recruiting and human resources and what makes them so good.
 I tried to understand what I lack they have mastered.
-Followup your Interest and learn more– Knowledge is Power.
+Follow up your Interest and learn more– Knowledge is Power.

 Research Your Future Employers and Job Roles

-Researching companies of interest to you are very important.
+Researching companies of interest to you is very important.
 You can do market research yourself.
-The company website shares a lot of information, bur connecting with employees at these companies will not only help you learn more about the company, their working style, culture and how they treat their employees but also help you establish a contact there so that when an opportunity open up you CV can be internally recommended.
+The company website shares a lot of information, but connecting with employees at these companies will not only help you learn more about the company, their working style, culture, and how they treat their employees but also help you establish a contact there so that when an opportunity open up you CV can be internally recommended.
 Knowing if the company has downsized is also important information You may also want to find out suppliers of the company how promptly their bills are paid and the past employees and why they left.
 Don't be afraid to ask your network for help.

 Consider A Business of your Own

 Registering a company and conducting business is not always easy and requires far more responsibility and monetary risk, than being an employee.
 From m costs involved in obtaining the necessary licenses and visas to office overheads and salary may be added stress.
-But if you know you have the right contacts who can give you business and love working with you, then do a feasibility study on profits and losses before starting- Don’t start a business or the sake of being” business owner tag”.It's not worth the risk.
+But if you know you have the right contacts who can give you business and love working with you, then do a feasibility study on profits and losses before starting- Don’t start a business for the sake of being” business owner tag”.It's not worth the risk.
 But if you have the resources, it is a very good option, to start small with minimal investment and gradually grow over time.

 Become a Freelancer

 Help companies generate revenue or support them in their operations.
 If you have your own visa and adhere to all legal formalities of the country, then using your network (and keeping it to yourself) till you get a job.
 You may even want to consider working on a commission-based structure.
 This may work well with employers who want to avoid employee overheads but don't mind sharing a percentage of the new business.
-They have nothing to loose.
+They have nothing to lose.